AndrewRook/NFLWin/README.rst

-PyWPA
+NFLWin
 -------------

-A package designed to compute Win Percentage (WP) and Win Percentage Added (WPA) for NFL plays.
+A package designed to compute Win Percentage (WP) for NFL plays.

 Installation Instructions
 ---------------------------------------------